-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit services agreement dated November 16, 2022, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated September 27, 2023, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - 2.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
-We acknowledge our responsibility for the design, implementation and maintenance of controls to prevent and detect fraud. - 4.
+We acknowledge our responsibility for the design, implementation, and maintenance of controls to prevent and detect fraud. - 4.
 The methods, data, and significant assumptions used by us in making accounting estimates and their related disclosures are appropriate to achieve recognition, measurement, or disclosure that is reasonable in the context of U.S. GAAP, and reflect our judgment based on our knowledge and experience about past and current events, and our assumptions about conditions we expect to exist and courses of action we expect to take. - 5.
-Related-party transactions, including those with the primary government having accountability for the Program, have been recorded in accordance with the economic substance of the transaction and appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 6.
+Related-party transactions have been recorded in accordance with the economic substance of the transaction and appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
+Types of related party transactions engaged in by Surtax Program include: - a.
+Interfund transactions, including interfund transfers. - 6.
 The financial statements properly classify all funds and activities in accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, as amended. - 7.
-The Surtax Program followed either its established accounting policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available or followed paragraph 18 of GASB Statement No. 54 to determine the fund balance classifications for financial reporting purposes. - 8.
-All events subsequent to the date of the financial statements, and for which U.S. GAAP requires adjustment or disclosure, have been adjusted or disclosed.
+The Surtax Program followed either its established accounting policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available or followed paragraph 18 of GASB Statement No. 54 to determine the fund balance classifications for financial reporting purposes.